 The majority of the bluff surrounding it was removed as part of planned construction, but the project was never completed, and the sand-colored concrete bunker is now perched atop a 15-foot rock and festooned with brightly-hued graffiti.
 The property is still privately owned, but despite the fence put up to deter visitors and vandals, new graffiti still appears periodically on the lonely bunker.

 Our Final Thoughts on Abandoned Places in California

 Those who are into urban exploration in the California area, and wanting to explore abandoned places in California, should get comfortable with California trespassing laws.
 Luckily, in the state of California, the laws are easy to understand and are pretty cut and dry.

-For these cases, you should familiarize yourself with x.
 For more about obtaining permission to explore abandoned places in California, check out our guide Explore Abandoned Buildings: How To Get Permission.